holoviz/panel/doc/tutorials/basic/pn_panel.md

 component.servable()
 ```

-Please notice that the image of the dice is very tall.
+Please notice that the image of the wind turbine is quite large.
 To fine-tune the way it is displayed, we can use `pn.panel` with arguments.

 Run the code below: